victorinno777/caviar/README.md

-﻿DESHEVA-GRECHA is web app for parsing sites to search buckwheats.
+﻿<a>DESHEVA-GRECHA</a> is web app for parsing sites to search buckwheats.
 It contains two parts - server and client.
 PAAS Heroku is used for deploying both of them.

 SERVER: